In Turkey's economic plan, investors see drive for votes, not discipline

 “This will not help solve the economy’s efficiency problem at all.
 This is an unbearable luxury for a poor country like Turkey.”

-Although the net cost of the new policies has yet to be calculated, analysts said the plan signaled a significant burden on public finance and also a clear support for domestic consumption.
+Although the net cost of the new policies is yet to be calculated, analysts said the plan signalled a significant burden on public finance and also a clear support for domestic consumption.

 Deputy Prime Minister Mehmet Simsek said in October the AKP’s election pledges would cost the country 19.3 billion lira ($6.5 billion).
-Analysts say it may be more.
+However, analysts say it may be more.

 As a result, Turkey could see a higher budget deficit than the initially announced 0.7 percent of GDP, said Ozlem Derici, chief economist of Istanbul based Deniz Invest.

-The government plan foresees some regulations to enhance flexibility in work life and some incentives for manufacturers, but investors want to see more details, and signs of political will.
+The government plan foresees some regulations to enhance flexibility in work life and some incentives for the manufacturing sector but investors want to see more details, and signs of political will.